youyifong/tsp/README.md

 Required input:
 - --f List of K file names.
 For the first file, it is the mask file name.
 For the rest, it depends on the method.
 For mask-mask analyses, it is the mask file name; **for mask-intensity analyses, it is the image file name**.

-- --m List of K-1 values from Mask, Intensity_avg_all, or Intensity_total.
-Methods for finding multistained cells.
-Under mask, overlap between A and B is computed for individual B cells, not all B cells.
+- --m List of K-1 values for methods for finding multistained cells.
+    * Mask:: Overlap between A and B is computed for individual B cells, not all B cells.
+    * Intensity_avg_all
+    * Intensity_total
+    * Intensity_pos: pixels above a threshold, default 100, are calle positive.
+A cell with over a default 50% positive pixels is called positive.

 - --c List of K-1 cutoff values for deciding if markers are present.